 The pros and cons of an alkaline diet

-There is some debate around the alkaline diet.
-Many of the diseases or conditions that it is said to prevent or cure have a number of causes, so this diet may not be the way to treat them.
+As you already know, there is some debate around the alkaline diet.
+This is mainly because many of the diseases or conditions that an alkaline diet is said to prevent or cure, have a number of causes.
+Therefore, using an alkaline diet as sole treatment is not the best way forward.

-In addition, the diet calls for restrictions on many important food groups such as dairy products and certain grains which might lead to severe deficiencies.
-It has been said that it is not a balanced diet, and any diet that does not strike a balance between the food groups cannot be healthy.
+In addition, alkaline diets call for restrictions on many important food groups, such as dairy and certain grains, which some people believe could contribute to nutrient deficiencies.
+Essentially, they are concerned that it’s not a balanced diet, and that any diet which doesn’t strike a balance between all of the food groups cannot be healthy.

-However while many of its benefits may be debated, this diet focusses on the basic good principles of any diet, whether it is the best plant based diet or a more inclusive diet:
+While alkaline diet benefits may be debated, this way of eating focuses on the basics of healthy eating, whether it’s the best plant based diet or a more inclusive diet: